clamsproject/mmif/specifications/versions/1.0/index.md

 The two required keys are *@type* and *properties*.
 The value of *@type* is an element of the CLAMS or LAPPS vocabulary or a user-defined annotation category defined elsewhere, for example by the creator of a tool.
 If a user-defined category is used then it would be defined outside of the CLAMS or LAPPS vocabulary and in that case the user should use the full URI.
 The *id* key should have a value that is unique relative to all annotation elements in the view.
 Other annotations can refer to this identifier either with just the identifier (for example “s0”) or the identifier with a view identifier prefix (for example “v3:s0”).
 If there is no prefix the current view is assumed.

 The *properties* dictionary typically contains the features defined for the annotation category as defined in the vocabularies at http://mmif.clams.ai/vocabulary/1.0 or [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org/).
-For example, for the *Segment* annotation type the vocabulary includes the feature like *segmentType* as well as the inherited features *id*, *start* and *end*.
+For example, for the *Segment* annotation type the vocabulary includes the feature *segmentType* as well as the inherited features *id*, *start* and *end*.
 The specifications allow arbitrary features in the features dictionary.
 Values should be as specified in the vocabulary.
 Typically these are strings, identifiers and integers, or lists of strings, identifiers and integers.

 > Rewrite prose in the paragraph below, clarifying interactions with the context